Liberalism in Albania

 This article gives an overview of liberalism in Albania.
 It is limited to liberal parties with substantial support, mainly proved by having had a representation in parliament.
 The sign ⇒ denotes another party in that scheme.
-For inclusion in this scheme it isn't necessary so that parties labeled themselves as a liberal party.
+For inclusion in this scheme it is not necessary that a party label itself as liberal.

 History

 A form of radical liberalism was dominant shortly after independence, but became oppressed.
 After the restoration of democracy in the 1990s, liberalism was and is only a weak political factor.
 Two parties could be considered to embrace liberal values: the Democratic Alliance Party (Partia Aleanca Demokratike, member LI, ELDR) and the Unity for Human Rights Party (Partia Bashkimi për të Drejtat e Njeriut), which is the party of the ethnic minorities.